About Barbara Weibel

 Asia is an assault on the senses for the uninitiated western visitor.
 Fortunately, having traveled in Asia for years, I have learned to look beyond the trash and incessant noise and appalling poverty.
 Instead, I saw a magical landscape bathed in crystalline light where men squatted on their haunches beneath Bodhi trees to exchange the day’s news, sleepy dogs curled in pools of sunshine, half-naked children playing gleefully in dirt patches, and families laughing together in front of clay-plastered houses, their arms thrown about one another as they soaked up late afternoon sun.

-Over the next few days, the magic of Pokhara worked its spell on me.
-Ensconced in the Lakeside district on the shores of Phewa Lake, I walked the three-mile long lakefront road, bantering with the Nepali merchants and fending off offers of marriage from the Kashmiri shop owners.
+Over the next few days, the magic of Pokhara Nepal worked its spell on me.
+I walked three miles along the shores of Phewa Lake, bantering with the Nepali merchants and fending off offers of marriage from the Kashmiri shop owners.
 Each morning I bought fresh-picked oranges from insistent Indian boys on bicycles who hawked the sweet, juicy fruit from filled-to-the-brim circular wire baskets mounted to the rear of their bikes.
 Tibetan refugees, their hand-strung beads and prayer wheels spread on tarps, sat cross-legged on the sidewalk pleading, “Just take a look.”
-I learned their names and their stories; many of them had fled Tibet during the war in 1959 just ahead of the Chinese army, which destroyed thousands of monasteries and killed hundreds of thousands of monks as they advanced.
+I learned their names and their stories.
+Many of them had fled Tibet during the war in 1959 just ahead of the Chinese army, which destroyed thousands of monasteries and killed hundreds of thousands of monks as they advanced.
 The Buddhist Om Mani Padme Hum followed me through the streets, fading out as I moved away from one music store and picking up where it had left off as I approached the next one, as if the serene chant was piped throughout Pokhara.

 One morning I took a boat across the lake to a tiny island that is home to Barahi Temple, the most important Hindu religious site in Pokhara.
 The temple represents the force of Shakti, the Hindu mother goddess who is the origin of universal creativity and power.
 Shakti assumes several forms, including a boar called Barahi that has sharp tusks designed to pierce her enemies and protect the gods from demons.
 Barahi is pictured with the face of a boar with a cup in one hand and a fish in the other; in deference to the goddess, no fishing is allowed in the waters surrounding the island and the fish, perhaps sensing this protected zone, swarm to the shores of the island.
 Hindus from around the world climb into colorful wooden boats and are paddled across the lake to receive blessings from the priest and have a “tika” – a red mark made by powdered pigment mixed with water – placed on their forehead.